curityio/example-consentor/README.md

 [![Quality](https://img.shields.io/badge/quality-experiment-red)](https://curity.io/resources/code-examples/status/)
 [![Availability](https://img.shields.io/badge/availability-source-blue)](https://curity.io/resources/code-examples/status/)

-A consentor that presents the value of a (prefix) scope in the oauth-token and asks the user to confirm the value.
+A consentor that presents the value of a (prefix) scope and asks the user to confirm the value.

 This project provides an example of a consentor plugin for Curity Identity Server.
 The code shows how to configure and implement a custom consentor of type example-consentor.
 You can do basically anything in a plugin but this example is very basic and the resulting consentor will just show a pop-up for the user with information retrieved from the session created during login.

 ## System Requirements
-Curity Identity Server 5.2.0 and its system requirements <https://developer.curity.io/docs/latest/system-admin-guide/system-requirements.html> .
+Curity Identity Server 6.0.0 and its system requirements <https://developer.curity.io/docs/latest/system-admin-guide/system-requirements.html> .

-## Building the Pluging
+## Building the Plugin
 The source code is written entirely in Java.
 You will need Maven 3 and Java SDK 8 to be able to compile the plugin.

 You can build the plugin by issuing the command ``mvn package``.
 This will produce a JAR file in the ``target`` directory.
 Use this JAR file during installation.